 Vassil Nikolaev Kateliev

 Type designer from Nessebar, Bulgaria, b.
 1984.
-She co-designed the über-organic face Glide in 2009 with Alexander Nedelev, with whom she set up the foundry Typedepot in Sofia in 2009.
+She co-designed the über-organic typeface Glide in 2009 with Alexander Nedelev, with whom she set up the foundry Typedepot in Sofia in 2009.
 Together, they designed the multiline family Pista (2010) and the organic Oxo family (2010), which includes a stencil, Piron (2010, free), Corki (2011, a condensed slab serif), and Oxo College.
-Matilde (2010, by Nedelev and Slavova) is a free face with tall ascenders.
+Matilde (2010, by Nedelev and Slavova) is a free typeface with tall ascenders.
 Banda (2011) is a 16-style semi-serif type family characterized by a tall x-height and rounded semi-serifs.
 Centrale Sans (2011, Slavova and Nedelev) is a modern sans family.
 Centrale Sans Condensed was done in 2012.

 Botevgrad, Sofiska-based Bulgarian designer (b.
 1987) of Jamaistevie (2007, a nice grunge outline face).
 Alternate URL.
 He lives in Botevgrad, and started the commercial Vladislav Ivanov Font Foundry in 2008.

 His fonts at the foundry include Panopticum (2010, sketch face), Jamaistevie, Masha (2008, outlined, 3d and grungy), Habana (2008, splashy grunge), Lost Souls (2008, ultra-condensed), and Oh No (2008).
 Bacchante (2009) and Circus Stars (2009) are grungy Far West fonts.